EmiOrellana/economic_pipeline/README.md

 Development happens against the local container on purpose: it costs no API quota, leaves the deployed data untouched, and works offline.

+### Metadata joins after the sort, not before

+Production runs on Supabase's free tier: a shared instance with 2 MB of `work_mem` and a two-minute `statement_timeout`.
+A scheduled build hit that ceiling and was cancelled mid-model.

+The query was not the problem: measured on the same instance while idle, it completes in about a second.
+It was carrying four text columns through the sort that collapses 231,000 expanded rows, columns nothing reads until the final `SELECT`.
+Joining the indicator metadata *after* the window functions cut the sorted row from 100 bytes to 51, the temporary spill from 20.6 MB to 8.4 MB, and the query from 2.5s to 1.1s.

+A `pre_hook` raises `statement_timeout` to five minutes for that model.
+It makes nothing
+faster: it means an instance that is throttled at that moment produces a slow build instead of a failed one.

 ## Architecture